 The data suggest that immediate form recall is better when words are learned in the word writing condition than in the word voicing condition, though this advantage seems to disappear after one week – (source: Word writing vs. word voicing : which is a better method for learning L2 vocabulary?)

 As you can see, most of the benefits of writing usually disappear upon finishing this activity.

-It is faster than writing
+2) It is more time-efficient than writing

 The written group produced almost 75% less language than the spoken group did in the time available.
 This complements previous research discussed in section 3.6 which found more opportunities for language learning in the spoken mode compared to the written mode (e.g., Brown, Sagers, & Laporte, 1999).